nicole-dwenger/cdslanguage-network/README.md

     - Replace *trump*, *Trump*, *donald trump*, *Donald J Trump*, *Donald J. Trump* with *Donald Trump*.
     - Replace *obama*, *Obama*, *barack obama* with *Barack Obama*.
 3. Generate all possible combinations (edges) of pairs of named entities (nodes).
-4. Calculate the number of occurance of these combinations (edges) across all texts.
+4. Calculate the number of occurance of these combinations (edges).
-5. Save pairs of nodes and their occurances (weight) in a .csv file, with columns `nodeA`, `nodeB`, `weight`.
+5. Save pairs of nodes and their occurances (weight) in a .csv file, with columns nodeA, nodeB, weight.

 **Note:** I am aware, that the replacing of names in step 2 might induce some biases, as these names might have a higher weight, compared to others were variations of names are still present.
 Ideally, all names referring to the same name could be replaced.
 However, this also relies on some assumptions, e.g. *Hillary* is *Hillary Clinton* and not a different *Hillary*.

 ### Network Analysis
 Network Analysis was performed by generating a network graph from the weighted edge-list.
-This graph was generated using a spring layout, which positions nodes using the Fuchterman-Reinglod force-directed algorithm (more information [here](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html))
+This graph was generated using a spring layout, which positions nodes using the Fuchterman-Reinglod force-directed algorithm (more information [here](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html)).
 Further, it computes centrality measures, which can provide differen information of the nodes (here the named entities, persons) and edges:
 - Degree centrality: Degree centrality is a measure of how many edges are connected to a given node.
 A node (entity) which is connected to many nodes may be more important.
 - Eigenvector centrality: Eigenvector centrality is a measure of how much a given node is connected to other well-connected nodes.
 A node which is connected to other well-connected nodes may also be more important and have higher influence in the network.
 - Betweenness centrality: Betweenness centrality is a measure of how important the node is for connections between other nodes.
 Thus, it may indicate how important the node is for the general flow or interconnectedness of the network.